Louis Yuen

-Louis Yuen Siu-cheung (born on May 23, 1967) is a Hong Kong TVB actor.
+Louis Yuen Siu-cheung (born May 23, 1967) is a Hong Kong TVB actor.
 He co-hosted the Super Trio series, Super Trio Supreme, in season 8 with Eric Tsang, Chin Kar-lok, and Wong Cho-lam.
 He also co-hosted the Fun with Liza and Gods series with Liza Wang, Johnson Lee and Wong Cho-Lam.

 Finalist in the 1984 3rd TVB New Talent Singing Awards.